Experiment #2: Power supply

 Following the decision to power the diorama using 9V DC, the next step was to design a power supply with the following features:

-- To enable either centre positive or centre negative power supplies to be used - implying the use of a bridge rectifier.
+1. To enable either centre positive or centre negative power supplies to be used.

-- To have a tap for a 5V supply to power the microcontroller(s) and (probably) the LEDs.
+4. To have a tap for a 5V supply to power the microcontrollers, LEDs and motors.

 Circuit